ahmettaydinn/bootstrap-school-website/README.md

-# Project : Website with SASS
+# Project : School Website with Bootstrap

 ## Table of contents